GoogleCloudPlatform/gke-networking-recipes/ingress/secure-ingress/README.md

 ### Networking Manifests

 Several declarative Kubernetes resources are used in the deployment of this recipe.
 The primary one is the Ingress resource.
-It uses the following annotations to link to enable the security features mentioned above:
+It uses the following annotations to enable the security features mentioned above:

 - `kubernetes.io/ingress.class: "gce"` specifies that the External HTTP(S) Load Balancer will be deployed
 - `kubernetes.io/ingress.global-static-ip-name` deploys the Ingress with a static IP.
 This allows the IP address to remain the same even if the Ingress is redeployed in the future.